 For each click of the shutter four half-frame images are taken, i.e. two full frames – so from a 36 roll film you’d get 18 captures.
 I develop black and white film myself but I send my colour films away to be developed and from my experience it’s worth mentioning to the processing lab which camera you’ve used so they can try and make sure it’s not cut in the wrong places.
-Some labs are also able to scan the half frames so it’s definitely worth looking around and asking (I can recommend my lab, Kirklees Photographic for colour negative films in the UK, their services are available by post and they are very professional, always helpful and just generally really lovely to deal with).
+Some labs are also able to scan the half frames so it’s definitely worth looking around and asking (I can recommend my lab, Kirklees Photographic for colour negative films in the UK, their services are available by post and they are very professional, very resonable prices, always helpful and just generally really lovely to deal with; they’ve also recently started offering to scan Nimslo-format films).
 I get my film sent back uncut so I can snip to my heart’s content and scan it.
 Once scanned I use Photoshop to turn each frame into a layer and align them to make a 3-D animation as it goes back and forth between the frames (tutorial coming soonish).
 Taking most of the photos with a cat as a subject and making them into 3-D animations is entirely optional but it’s really what the majority of the public want.

 I was lucky and one of my Nishika’s came with an original fitted camera bag and I must say it is really useful as you can just pop off the cover and shoot away so I’d definitely recommend one if you can find a decent secondhand cover.
 I also quickly found that I wanted to use a flash with mine; however the prices of the original Nishika flashes are almost as much as the cameras themselves so I’d recommend looking around.
 You can find used electronic flashes as cheap as £5 in second hand shops, camera markets or online and they’re sometimes almost an identical twin light flash to the original one.
 Just check that they’re not going to get in the way of the lenses, the winder or the trigger; maybe test the flash on your camera if possible before you buy.